unitedstates/statements-of-administration-policy/README.md

 By the Flatgov team

 Statements of Administration Policy (SAP) are statements prepared by the Office of Management and Budget on behalf of the President stating the President's position on legislation before Congress.
 Statements typically indicate support or opposition to a single bill, with a bill number given.
+See the [CRS report explaining what they are](https://www.everycrsreport.com/reports/R44539.html).

-This repository contains an archive of SAPs from previous presidents (which are no longer available on WhiteHouse.gov) and a scraper for downloading SAPs from the current White House website (currently https://www.whitehouse.gov/omb/statements-of-administration-policy/).
+This repository contains an archive of SAPs from previous presidents (which are no longer available on whitehouse.gov) and a scraper for downloading SAPs from the current White House website (currently https://www.whitehouse.gov/omb/statements-of-administration-policy/).

 Data Format
 -----------

+This repository contains metadata for each Statement of Administration Policy (since the start of President Obama's administration), PDF files for each SAP, and a file with basic information for each president.

+### Metadata

-Statements of Administration policy are grouped by presidential administration (i.e. president) in files named:
+Metadata for SAPs are grouped by presidential administration (i.e. president) in files named:

 	archive/44-Obama.yaml
 	archive/45-Trump.yaml
 	archive/46-Biden.yaml

-Additionally, PDFs for the Statements are stored in this repository and are organized by administration and Congress in files named such as:

-	archive/statements/44-Obama/112/2012-02-06_hr1734.pdf

-Each YAML file is a list of records, one per issued Statement of Administration Policy.
+Each YAML file is a list of records, one record per SAP.
 Each record has a self-explanatory format shown in this example record:

 ```yaml
 - bills: